canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 custom messages on ["Message of the Day" (MOTD)](https://wiki.debian.org/motd).
 Those messages are generated directly by three different sources.

-## MOTD notifying about available updates
+## MOTD messages about available updates

 The [update-notifier](https://wiki.ubuntu.com/UpdateNotifier) delivers a script via the `update-notifier-common` package called